Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 When an insurance company denies a claim in Cook County, where 7.1% unemployment already strains families earning a median of $78,304, the last thing anyone needs is a $14K+ legal bill.
 Arbitration puts policyholders on equal footing with insurance adjusters.

 On April 12, 2023, four days after the flood, Martha filed a claim totaling $120,784 for structural repairs, replacement of personal belongings, and temporary relocation costs.
-Midwest Mutual’s adjuster, Thomas Caldwell, inspected the home and approved only $65,000, citing "pre-existing conditions" and depreciation on much of the damaged property.
+Midwest Mutual’s adjuster, the claimant, inspected the home and approved only $65,000, citing "pre-existing conditions" and depreciation on much of the damaged property.
 Martha was left scrambling, frustrated by what she perceived to be a lowball offer for damage she never expected to endure.

 By June, after a series of heated phone calls and exchanged documentation, neither party could reach a settlement.
 Martha requested arbitration to resolve the dispute, hoping for a faster and less expensive process than traditional court.
 Both parties agreed, and the hearing was scheduled for September 19, 2023.

-The arbitrator, retired judge Susan Hargrove, was known for her firm but fair approach.
-The hearing unfolded over two days, with testimonies from Martha, Thomas Caldwell, and independent contractors who assessed the home’s value post-flood.
+The arbitrator, retired judge the claimant, was known for her firm but fair approach.
+The hearing unfolded over two days, with testimonies from Martha, the claimant, and independent contractors who assessed the home’s value post-flood.
 Martha passionately described the emotional toll of losing irreplaceable family heirlooms and the importance of restoring the home’s historic integrity.

-Midwest Mutual argued that the policy’s depreciation clauses and maintenance requirements limited their payout.
+the claimant argued that the policy’s depreciation clauses and maintenance requirements limited their payout.
 Their lead attorney emphasized the need to prevent inflating claims beyond the policy’s terms, noting that some damages predated the flood.
 The independent contractor’s evaluation, however, indicated that while some deterioration existed, the flood caused the bulk of structural damage.

-Martha described the outcome as “a hard-fought victory that saved my family’s home.”
+Martha described the outcome as a hard-fought victory that saved my family’s home.”
 Midwest Mutual issued a formal statement expressing respect for the arbitration process and committed to reviewing their claims handling to avoid similar disputes.

 This arbitration case in Galesburg serves as a reminder that insurance policies, while designed to protect, require careful scrutiny when disaster strikes.
 For Martha Reynolds, it was not just about money but preserving a legacy amidst the turmoil of nature and bureaucracy.